anaskhan496/CPSC8810-Motion-Planning/2-Local-Navigation-with-TTC-forces/README.md

-Subject: CPSC8810 Motion Planning
+# Programming Assignment 2 - Local Navigation Forces

 Date: 02/09/2020
-Submission done by: Mohammad Anas Imam Khan (C17566828) and Ashit Mohanty (C13582787) Programming Assignment 2 - Local Navigation Forces
+Submission done by: Mohammad Anas Imam Khan (C17566828) and Ashit Mohanty (C13582787)

-Basic Requirements:
+## Basic Requirements:
 1.a) Force: This variable computes the goal force as well as gets added to the avoidance force when a collision between the agent and its neighbours is imminent.

 1.b) i: This will loop through all the agents